fprime-community/fprime-system-reference/docs/course/hardware.md

 Odroid M1 depending on the hardware supplied to the class.
 The IMU will be the MPU-6050 IMU.
 The IMU uses I2C to communicate and should be connected to the computers I2C pins as shown below

+> In-class participants will be provided hardware and should verify the hardware is setup properly.

 ## Wiring Specification

 The IMU should be connected using the IMU wiring harness.
 The black connector connects to the IMU PCB and the jumper